 See Choosing a Surgeon for Total Hip Replacement Surgery

 Dr. Scott Sporer is an orthopedic surgeon specializing in hip, knee, and joint replacement surgery.
-He practices Rush University Medical Center, where he also serves as Associate Professor of Orthopaedic Surgery.
+He practices at Midwest Orthopaedics at Rush and is a professor at Rush University Medical Center.
 Dr. Sporer is a Co-Medical Director of the Joint Replacement Institute at Cadence Health.

 advertisement